Are you affected by online hate?

 In mid-2021, Renate Künast filed a lawsuit against the social media platform at the Frankfurt Regional Court in order to finally stop the dissemination and have Facebook delete it.
 The goal was clear from the outset: a landmark judgement that would benefit all those affected.

 After the regional court ruled in favour, Meta appealed.
 The case was then heard at second instance by the Frankfurt am Main Higher Regional Court.
 In 2024 the Higher Regional Court mainly ruled in favour of our client and obliged Meta to delete identical and similar false quotations.
-The length of the process corresponds to normal processing times.

 The significance